 The Management of Health and Safety at Work Regulations require employers to carry out risk assessments.
 This means examining the activities of Brighter Futures Learning Partnership Trust to identify any hazards that could cause harm to employees, contractors, visitors or members of the public.
-Risk assessments are only carried out by "competent persons", i.e. someone who has the relevant knowledge, skills and experience to be able to carry out the risk assessment process competently.
+Risk assessments are only carried out by "competent persons", i.e. someone who has the relevant knowledge, skills and experience to be able to carry out the risk assessment process competently, and this is done in line with the Trust Risk Assessment Policy.